 I teach classes in writing and poetry, social and emergent practices, and new narrative practices/cultural rewriting.
-My art and research explore the interlayering of physical, lyrical, and political bodies, experimenting with page and performance forms to travel through closed spaces and open the future-bodies within.
+My art and research explore the interlayering of physical, lyrical, and political bodies, experimenting with page and social forms to open the future-bodies within spaces that are closed.
 My work is crucially informed by growing up white in (then) mostly-black DC, and by being the daughter of an immigrant from Ireland.
-As a mentee and mentor, teacher and student I try to work in the tradition that Paolo Friere characterized as "the vocation to be fully human," and I welcome new relationships---colleagues, comrades, mentees, community members, mentors---as part of that aim.
-See my "Try Me" page for contact info.
+As a mentee and mentor, teacher and student I try to work in the tradition of many, including Paolo Friere:

 Coming soon: Syllabi